Robert Shanebrook can be reached at:

 https://www.youtube.com/watch?v=8u27vaWvhOs&t=43s

 Bob Shanebrook graduated from Rochester Institute of Technology and worked at Eastman Kodak Company for 35 years before retiring in 2003.
-At Kodak he worked as an industrial photographer, researcher, product development engineer, manufacturing manager, company spokesman for Professional Films, and for more than twenty years was a Worldwide Product-Line Manager for Kodak Professional Films.
+At Kodak he worked as an industrial photographer, optical researcher, product development engineer, film manufacturing manager, company spokesman for Professional Films, and for more than twenty years was a Worldwide Product-Line Manager for Kodak Professional Films.

 In 1969 he worked on the Apollo Lunar Surface Close-Up Camera that was flown on Apollo 11 to 15.
 He also